 Lauren joined the CRA Board in 2017, and heads Lovers of Carmel Beach, the CRA’s monthly volunteer cleanup of Carmel Beach.
 Lauren writes: “I am a fifth-generation Californian.
 My early life was spent in Southeast Asia and South America.
 I went to Carmel River School, attended middle school here and graduated from Carmel High School in 1975.
 I earned a dual degree in Buddhist Studies and media.
 I am a classical-Tibetan language scholar, goldsmith and artist and, most importantly, the mother of two fabulous adult daughters.
 I love Carmel, and have for 50 years.
 The sound of the waves, the fog, rain, the frogs in the lagoon in springtime, the seals barking, the smell of sage and sea and cypress.
 I feel blessed to live here.’’

 Janine is general manager of the Portola Hotel & Spa, in Monterey.
-In a career that spans more than 20 years, Janine has served as general manager of the Kimpton Group’s Monticello Inn, in San Francisco; director of lodging operations for Lake Tahoe’s popular Northstar; room division manager, then general manager, of Casa Palermo & The Spa in Pebble Beach; and, later, general manager of The Lodge at Pebble Beach.
-In addition to her work in the hospitality industry, Janine serves on the Foundation Board for Cal State University Monterey Bay, the board of Managers for Community Health Innovations, and of course, the CRA.
-Janine and her husband, former Monterey County Supervisor Dave Potter, live in downtown Carmel-by-the-Sea.
+In a career that spans more than 20 years, Janine has served as general manager of the Kimpton Group’s Monticello Inn, in San Francisco; director of lodging operations for Lake Tahoe’s popular Northstar; room division manager, then general manger, of Casa Palermo & The Spa in Pebble Beach; and, later, general manager of The Lodge at Pebble Beach.
+In addition to her work in the hospitality industry, Janine serves on the Foundation Board for California State University Monterey Bay, the board of the Monterey County Convention and Visitors Bureau, and, of course, the CRA board.
+Janine and her husband, former Monterey County Supervisor Dave Potter, live in Carmel-by-the-Sea.

 Mary has been an active member of the CRA since 1993, serving in many roles and enjoying them all.
 She writes: “As a board member over several years, including two terms as president, I only have become increasingly convinced and aware of our importance to beloved Carmel-by-the-Sea.
 I am a professional tour guide here in Carmel, as well as the expanded local area, and meet visitors from around the globe.
 They remark I am so fortunate to live in such a glorious little city.
 T’is so true!
 We absolutely must work to preserve and protect our ‘jewel.’
 Our traditions, natural beauty, and unique architecture, and our embrace of life in a slower, less crowded, more peaceful ‘lane’, make us so unique and special.’’